Architecture of Windows 9x: Phase 6 – Win16 and Win32 initialisation

 Once all of the drivers are loaded, the Win16 modules (krnl386.exe, gdi.exe, user.exe), the Win32 modules (kernel32.dll, gdi32.dll, user32.dll, shell32.dll, etc) and explorer.exe files are loaded.
 The next step in the startup process is to load the network environment.
 The user is prompted to log on to the network that is configured.
 When a user logs on, their desktop settings are loaded from the registry, or the desktop configuration uses a default desktop.
 Windows then starts programs defined in the StartUp folder, WIN.INI and programs defined in registry keys Run, RunOnce, RunServices and RunServicesOnce inside the branches HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion and HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\.
 After each program in the RunOnce registry key is started, the program is removed from the key.

 Kernel

-The Windows 9x kernel is a 32-bit kernel with virtual memory.
-Drivers are provided by .VXD files or, since Windows 98, the newer WDM drivers can be used.
-However, the MS-DOS kernel stays resident in memory.
-Windows will use the old MS-DOS 16-bit drivers if they are installed, except on Windows Me.
-In Windows Me, DOS is still running, but Windows will ignore any attempt to load its device drivers when parsing the AUTOEXEC.BAT, and will move the environment variables that it still recognizes from the CONFIG.SYS into the Windows Registry.
+Windows 9x uses a hybrid 16-bit/32-bit architecture.
+While the Virtual Machine Manager (VMM) and many core components (i.e. virtual drivers and WDM drivers) run in 32-bit protected mode, the system retains several essential 16-bit subsystems inherited from earlier versions of Windows (including USER.EXE, GDI.EXE, AND KRNL386.EXE).
+The operating system also depends on a resident MS-DOS component during boot and runtime, and uses thunking layers to allow 16-bit and 32-bit code to interoperate.
+Because of this design, Windows 9x cannot be described as a fully 32-bit kernel; it is a transitional hybrid intended to maintain compatibility with legacy Windows and DOS applications.